Here is where we were, an old faded Ektachrome slide.

 I can't say what to do in every case, you will have to experiment, but I can suggest to you that the Histogram and Curve Tools will be more productive than simpler tools for correcting color casts.
 Again, this image was a PhotoCD scan so there was no choice but to do this later in a program like Photoshop.
 But when scanning, your scanner has the best Histogram and Curve tools of all (because it is where the 30 or 36 bit data originates) and that is where this job is best done.

 Here is the image after these adjustments.
 It's great!
-A very white fence, good flesh tones, good grass, and believable sky.
+A very white fence, good flesh tones, good grass, and sky is at least believable.